-The NHBC Foundation is today calling for a new industry-wide campaign to boost the numbers of girls and young women in house building as new research reveals that just one in ten are interested in building and construction careers.
+The NHBC Foundation is calling for a new industry-wide campaign to increase the number of girls and young women involved in house building, after new research shows that only one in ten are interested in building and construction careers.

-New research by the NHBC Foundation reveals that while a third of boys and young men (37%) are interested in building and construction, only one in ten girls and young women (11%) are interested, the lowest level of interest of any other job sector included in the study.
+According to new research from the NHBC Foundation, while one-third of boys and young men (37%) are interested in building and construction, only one-tenth of girls and young women (11%) are interested, the lowest level of interest of any other job sector included in the study.

-The organisation has pledged its support for UK Employment Minister Esther McVey’s #notjustforboys campaign encouraging more women to consider careers in male-dominated industries.
-It is now planning to host a summit of leading industry representatives to discuss next steps to recruiting more young women.
+The organisation has pledged its support for UK Employment Minister Esther McVey’s #notjustforboys campaign, which encourages more women to pursue careers in traditionally male-dominated industries.
+It is now planning to host a summit of top industry executives to discuss the next steps in recruiting more young women.

-The research found that the UK house-building industry needs to challenge misconceptions if it is to attract and recruit young people.
-When asked about house building young people could often identify jobs in the trades such as bricklaying and plumbing but, apart from architecture, were largely unable to identify professional careers.
+According to the findings of the study, the UK housing industry needs to challenge misconceptions in order to attract and recruit young people.
+When asked about house construction, young people could frequently identify jobs in the trades such as bricklaying and plumbing, but, aside from architecture, they were largely unable to identify professional careers.

-It found that the poor image of house building remains a challenge to recruitment with more than a quarter of young people citing it as a barrier.
-Other issues relate to a lack of information about careers and a perceived abscess of professional opportunities.
+It discovered that the negative image of house building continues to be a barrier to recruitment, with more than a quarter of young people citing it as a barrier.
+Other issues concern a lack of career information and a perceived scarcity of professional opportunities.

-But when young people were given positive, factual information about the wider benefits of house building, many felt much more interested in considering it as a career.
-This was backed by a survey of young people who have already been recruited into the industry which found that 94% were positive about the information they received about the job before they started.
+However, when young people were given positive, factual information about the broader benefits of home construction, many became much more interested in pursuing it as a career.
+This was supported by a survey of young people who had already been recruited into the industry, which revealed that 94% were satisfied with the information they received about the job before starting.

-• More work is needed to promoter and champion the professional careers in house building.
+- More effort is required to promote and champion professional careers in house construction.

-The report suggests that a campaign to encourage greater awareness of the technical and design career opportunities might resonate strongly with young women.
+According to the report, a campaign to raise awareness of technical and design career opportunities may resonate strongly with young women.

-Mike Quinton, NHBC’s CEO, said “House building provides exciting, varied and rewarding careers.
-We want to see more young people – including girls – actively considering a career in our industry to ensure we have a strong and balanced workforce to build the homes our country so desperately needs.
+“House building provides exciting, varied, and rewarding careers,” said Mike Quinton, CEO of the NHBC.
+We want to see more young people, including girls, actively considering a career in our industry so that we can have a strong and diverse workforce to build the homes that our country so desperately needs.

-“Our research shows that just one in ten girls would consider a career in building and construction.
-However our research shows that, if as an industry, we do more to promote and champion the benefits, and challenge the misconceptions, then there are many roles in house building that are appealing to both young men and women.
+“Our research shows that only one in every ten girls is interested in a career in building and construction.”
+However, our research shows that if we as an industry do more to promote and champion the benefits, as well as challenge the myths, there are many roles in house building that are appealing to both young men and women.

-“People often connect house building with hard physical work performed in all weathers.
-In reality, there’s a wide range of careers in house building that offer great career prospects, but many people are simply not aware of the interesting roles that exist.”
+“Many people associate house construction with hard physical labour done in all weathers.”
+In reality, there is a wide range of careers in house building that offer excellent career opportunities, but many people are simply unaware of these opportunities.”